Bobby Shmurda: Incarceration

 Shmurda was first imprisoned in Rikers Island.
 He was involved in numerous incidents while incarcerated.
-In May 2015, Shmurda took part in a brawl that included members from the Bloods and Crips street gangs.
+In May 2015, he took part in a brawl that included members from the Bloods and Crips street gangs.
 In November 2016, Shmurda was involved in a brawl between several inmates that led to him losing phone privileges for an unnamed period of time and being subject to solitary confinement for a month.
 In 2017, he was moved to Clinton Correctional Facility in upstate New York, to finish his sentence in protective custody.

 Images of Shmurda while incarcerated surfaced online after three years served of the five-year sentence.

 Release

 A hearing in the week of August 18, 2020 denied Shmurda parole.

 Shmurda's conditional release date was set to December 11, 2020, after serving his full sentence, by his parole board.
-However, after a review by the Department of Corrections, Shmurda's credit for good institutional behavior was restored, qualifying him for conditional release on February 23, 2021, with the rest of his sentence to be served on parole.
+However, after a review by the Department of Corrections, his credit for good institutional behavior was restored, qualifying him for conditional release on February 23, 2021, with the rest of his sentence to be served on parole.

-Shmurda was released on February 23, 2021 under supervision by fellow community members in Kings County, New York.
-He will be under parole until the end of his full sentence on February 23, 2026.
-Rapper Quavo picked up Shmurda from prison on February 23, 2021, after stating in an interview with Billboard that he was "...personally (gonna go) pick up Bobby Shmurda."
+Shmurda was released on February 23, 2021, under supervision by fellow community members in Kings County, New York.
+He will be under supervised release until February 23, 2026.
+Rapper Quavo picked up Shmurda from prison on February 23, 2021.